k2-fsa/sherpa/docs/source/cpp/pretrained_models/offline_transducer.rst

 .. code-block:: bash

-  # This models is trained using aidatatang_200zh
+  # This model is trained using aidatatang_200zh
   #
   # See https://github.com/k2-fsa/icefall/pull/355
   #